dBildungsplattform/dbildungs-iam-server/README.md

 # dBildungs IAM Server

 We have the strategic goal SG-02 "stand-alone system".
-We want to succeed this goal, therefor we need to set the ErWIn system separate to the dBC.
+We want to succeed this goal, therefore we need to set the ErWIn system separate to the dBC.
 This repository is used for the development the separate ErWIn system to achieve this goal.

 ## Prerequisites

-* Node in the version stated in the `package.json`
+- Node in the version stated in the `package.json`
-* Container Runtime like Docker or Podman
+- Container Runtime like Docker or Podman
-  * Is required for local setup and integration tests
+    - Is required for local setup and integration tests

 ## Local Setup

 1. Run `npm ci` to install all dependencies
 2. Start the required services from the `compose.yaml` file
-   * db
+    - db
-   * keycloak
+    - keycloak
-   * redis
+    - redis
 3. Create a `.env` file and set the required environment variables from `env.config.ts`
 4. run `npm run setup` to initialize the DB and seed data
 5. Run `npm run start:debug` to start the server